RyanPaiva56/Microsoft-Azure/README.md

 - ``name``
 - ``email``

-## Advanced usage
+## Multi-Tenant Compatibilty

-In order to have multiple / different Active directories on Azure (i.e. multiple tenants) The same driver can be used but with a different config:
+Specifying a Tenant ID will result in only allowing logings from the specified Tenant.
+In order to have multiple / different Active directories on Azure (i.e. multiple tenants), the same driver can be used but requires a different config:

 ```php
 /**